 The Company filed a registration statement on Form S-1 in connection with the distribution (the "Distribution") by Spectrum Group International, Inc. ("SGI" or the "Former Parent") to its stockholders of all the outstanding shares of common stock of the Company, par value \$0.01 per share.
 The registration statement was declared effective by the Securities and Exchange Commission ("SEC") on February 11, 2014.
 On March 11, 2014, the Company filed a Form 8-A with the SEC to register its shares of common stock under Section 12(b) of the Securities Exchange Act of 1934, as amended.
 The Distribution, which effected a spinoff of the Company from SGI, was made on March 14, 2014 to SGI stockholders of record on February 12, 2014.
 On the Distribution date, stockholders of SGI received one share of A-Mark common stock for each four shares of SGI common stock held.
-Up to and including the Distribution date, the SGI common stock traded on the "regular-way" market; that is, with an entitlement to shares of A-Mark common stock distributed pursuant to the Distribution.
-SGI common stock did not trade on an ex-distribution market; that is, without an entitlement to shares of A-Mark common stock distributed pursuant to the Distribution.

-As a result of the Distribution, the Company is now a publicly traded company independent from SGI.
+As a result of the Distribution, the Company became a publicly traded company independent from SGI.
 On March 17, 2014, A-Mark's shares of common stock commenced trading on the NASDAQ Global Select Market under the symbol "AMRK."
 An aggregate of 7,402,664 shares of A-Mark common stock were distributed in the Distribution.
-All share and per share information has been retrospectively adjusted to give effect for the Distribution.
+All share and per share information has been retrospectively adjusted to give effect to the Distribution, determined based on the Former Parent's common shares outstanding for the periods presented prior to the Distribution multiplied by distribution ratio of one share of the Company's common stock for every four shares of the Former Parent's common stock, and determined based on A-Mark's common shares outstanding after the Distribution.